Suki Lopez

-Suki Lopez (born October 8, 1990) is an American actress, dancer, and graphic designer.
+Suki Lopez is an American actress, dancer, and graphic designer.
 She plays Nina on the children's television series Sesame Street.

 Early life and career

 Lopez grew up in Miami, Florida.
 Lopez began studying ballet at age three, at the Maria Verdeja School of the Arts.
 She participated in talent shows and school choir as a child, and performed in Spanish-language commercials that aired in Latin America.
 She studied dance at summer workshops with Joffrey Ballet and American Ballet Theatre.
 The first Broadway musical she saw was Hairspray, which further inspired her to pursue acting as a career.

 Lopez participated in musical theatre in high school.
 She attended Our Lady of Lourdes Academy, where she performed in the Troupe 6273, and was cast in Thoroughly Modern Millie in her senior year.
 Lopez later moved to New York City to study at the Collaborative Arts Project 21 acting conservatory.
 She appeared in a productions of the Singin' in the Rain musical, and in a national tour of the musical West Side Story.
 Lopez also performed on the Disney Cruise Line, appearing in the shows Disney Wishes and Disney's Believe.
 She also understudied the role of Jasmine from Aladdin, and performed as Belle from Beauty and the Beast.